szczyglis-dev/py-gpt/README.md

 - `Agent: system instruction`: Prompt to instruct how to handle autonomous mode.

 - `Agent: continue`: Prompt sent to automatically continue the conversation.

+- `Agent: continue (always, more steps)`: Prompt sent to always automatically continue the conversation (more reasoning - "Always continue..." option).

 - `Agent: goal update`: Prompt to instruct how to update current goal status.